How Much Does a Roofing Salesman Make?

 Roofing sales can be extremely seasonal work with you making the majority of your annual income in the busiest months.
 A true average will factor in all twelve months; the good months and the bad months.

-You have to be careful when considering averages.
+You have to be extremely careful when considering averages.

 If I stick my right foot in a pail of ice cold water, and my left foot in a pail of boiling hot water, I’m about right on average.